Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on the general affordability of obtaining a plumbing contractor license:
+The following table categorizes states into cost tiers based on the typical expenses involved in obtaining a Plumbing Contractor License.

 TierEstimated RangeStates